sepro/LSTrAP/README.md

 ![LSTrAP Workflow](docs/images/LSTrAP_workflow.png "Steps automated by LSTrAP")

 Steps in bold are submitted to a cluster.
+Optional steps can be enabled by adding the flag *--enable-interpro* and/or *--enable-orthology*.

 ## Preparation